 - evaluates the training provided to improve quality

-- sufficient qualifications and experience to act as a supervisor or mentor
+- sufficient qualifications to act as a supervisor or mentor

 - demonstrated commitment and abilities as a teacher.

-More information is also available from the ACRRM website.
+More information is available from the ACRRM website.

 Return to top